Police: Man stole shuttle bus from Boston Children’s Hospital, led officers on wild chase that ended in Mansfield

 MANSFIELD, MASS.
 (WHDH) – A man was taken into custody Wednesday afternoon after police say he stole a Boston Children’s Hospital shuttle bus and led officers on a high-speed chase that ended 30 miles south of the city in Mansfield.

-An unattended, empty shuttle bus was stolen from Blackfan Circle just before 1 p.m. and troopers started pursuing the driver after spotting the vehicle speeding down the highway at more than 80 mph, law enforcement officials said.
+An unattended, empty shuttle bus was stolen from Blackfan Circle just before 1 p.m. and troopers started pursuing the driver after spotting the vehicle speeding down Interstate 95 south at more than 80 mph, law enforcement officials said.

-Bewildered hospital guests were stunned to learn that incident unfolded in a matter of seconds.
+Bewildered hospital guests were stunned to learn that the incident unfolded in just a matter of seconds.

 “You know you’re not supposed to take stuff that’s not yours,” one woman said.
-“There’s too many other resources if you needed a ride…I just hope that the person gets help.”
+“There’s too many other resources if you need a ride…I just hope that the person gets help.”

 There were no additional details immediately available.